 The Middle School program is designed to provide quality academic and social experiences in a supportive environment.
 Essentially there are two kinds of courses for all students; required and elective courses.
 The year-long required courses at all grade level are Mathematics, Science, Humanities and Physical Education.
-There are trimester-long courses also required, but they are different at each grade level and explained later in this handbook.
-Year-long elective courses include World Language (French, Spanish or Mandarin) and Band/ Choir/ Strings.
+There are trimester-long courses also required, but they are different at each grade level.
+Year-long elective courses include World Language (French, Spanish or Chinese) and Band/ Choir/ Strings.
 Grade 6 students must take a World Language.
 Your child will have many other trimester-long electives to choose from, depending on their academic needs and previous choices.
 Students should have a wide variety of academic experiences in Middle School.

-Each morning students begin the day with homegroup for fifteen minutes.
-The primary purpose of homegroup is to build relationships.
+Each morning students begin the day with homegroups for twenty minutes.
+The primary purpose of homegroups is to build relationships.
 Faculty sponsors get to know students and students develop friendships with those from other grade levels.

 Our Teaming Structure

 In the Middle School, students will be divided among teaching teams.
 The Middle School defines teaching teams as groups of teachers who collaboratively plan for the academic success and social welfare of a shared group of students.
 Teaching teams meet weekly to monitor the social and academic welfare of their students.
 Together, they plan integrated experiences and celebrations for their team and communicate with parents regularly.